Wondering how to help your child with sounding out the letters? This blog post is a parent-friendly guide to understanding letter sounds.

 If you need more help with sounding out letters, check out Sounds School.

-Check out Sounds School if you need:
+Check out Sounds School if you need help with:

 - teaching how to read the sounds